Department of Political Science

 Point 01

 The Department has only two required courses: Intro Seminar of Political Science and Elements of Political Sciences.
-After mastering the foundations of political science in their first year, students choose freely from courses in three areas of study: Governance, covering public policy and local politics; Media and Politics, covering polimetrics and the media; and International Politics, covering international relations and diplomacy.
+After mastering the basics of political science in their first year, students can choose freely, based on their intended career and interests, from courses in three areas of study: Governance, which covers public policy and local politics; Media and Politics, which covers polimetrics and the media; and International Politics, which covers international relations and diplomacy.

 Point 02